How does the UK state pension work for migrants?

 If you are UK resident or tax purposes when you receive it, you will pay tax on any taxable income (including your state pension) that exceeds your personal allowance.

 If you are not resident in the UK for tax purposes and the country you live in has a double taxation agreement with the UK, you may not have to pay UK tax on your UK state pension.
 You may, however, have to pay tax on your UK state pension in the country you live in.

-State pensions from other countries
+What about state pensions from other countries?